-National Leadership Program, Summer 2019
+National Leadership Program, Summer and Fall 2019

 Anthony Rendolph Clarke Brown II is a Communications Fellow at RespectAbility.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for people with disabilities.
 Brown was born with hydrocephalus, excess fluid in the brain, and a slight form of cerebral palsy.
 He developed mild seizures later in life.
 Disability advocacy became an avenue he wanted to explore after going to a resume and cover letter workshop and speaking with Nancy Forsythe, the Career Development Disabilities Specialist for the University of Maryland.
 She referred him to RespectAbility and their fellowship program.